polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 ● Does need to exercise at least one of the target’s detection, incident response, continuity, and recovery plans and procedures
 ```

-Operational impacts are a key distinguisher for Red Teaming engagements vs. other types of tests
+Operational impacts are a key distinguisher for Red Teaming engagements vs. other types of tests and provide real insight to the ability security operations has to defend against threats
 ```
-Red Team Tip
-Operational Impacts provide real insight to the ability security operations has to defend against threats

 Vulnerabilities will be discovered and leveraged; however, vulnerabilities are a byproduct of a Red Team engagement, not the focus.
 A Red Team’s true value is assisting the target identify administrative, technical, and procedural controls that limit impacts to the organization even when vulnerable to the latest “zero-day vulnerability”.